DailyDAC

 In the realm of lending, the perfected Uniform Commercial Code-1 (“UCC-1”) is the hallmark of security.
 If a secured asset has value, and the liens are valid, what other issues are there to consider?
 Well, in at least one instance, underlying intercompany notes were the issue.
 And because of the nature of these notes, the perfected UCC-1 lost its shine.
 In a bankruptcy case filed in the 5th District, the U.S. Debtor parent company had a number of lending agreements with different banks.
 Subsidiaries of the parent company, including foreign […]

 A written tour of business bankruptcy and its alternatives.
 If you would like to read from the beginning, this series started here with a broad overview of business bankruptcy.
 Most recently, the series has focused on the automatic stay, where you can find the 30,000-foot view.
-Or you can find more specific treatment here, here and here.
+Or you can find more specific treatment here.
 In this installment, we give a crash course from a particular perspective – the unsecured creditor.
 When a debtor files for bankruptcy, creditors hold different types of claims or interests against the debtor’s estate.
-Generally, […]
+Generally, these claims […]

 A written tour of business bankruptcy and its alternatives A typical commercial litigation case involves a judge, a plaintiff, and a defendant.
 A typical commercial bankruptcy case also has a judge, but that’s about where the similarities stop.
 A typical commercial litigation case, you see, is a two-party dispute.
 A typical commercial bankruptcy case is anything but.
 Who are the parties?
 The company that files the bankruptcy is the debtor (once a chapter 11 petition is filed, the debtor is called the debtor-in-possession).
 And, a debtor can have any number of creditors, each […]